tModLoader/tModLoader/MigrationGuide_1.4.5.md

 * Shaders no longer need to declare every possible input, missing inputs will be ignored now.
 * Dungeon generation has changed.
 Multiple dungeons can now generate under some secret seeds.
 Most dungeon related fields that used to be static fields in `Terraria.WorldBuilding.GenVars` are now instance fields in `Terraria.GameContent.Generation.Dungeon.DungeonGenVars`, accessed through the `GenVars.CurrentDungeonGenVars` property to access the data for the currently generating dungeon index.
   * For example: `GenVars.dungeonSide` -> `GenVars.CurrentDungeonGenVars.dungeonSide`.
 Many of the fields have been renamed or have changed meaning, it would be wise to study the decompiled code if in doubt about any of the changes.
+* Several item tooltip line changes:
   * The "SocialDesc" tooltip line no longer exists.
 The "Social" tooltip line (now "Equipped in social slot") will now only show for items that are neither `Item.vanity` or `Item.hasVanityEffects`.
     * `Item.hasVanityEffects` is now used.
 It was previously unused.
 Set this for accessories that have vanity effects to prevent the "Social" tooltip line from appearing and suggesting the item has no effect in vanity slots.
+  * There are new tooltip lines: "Wireable", "Container", "WireTrigger", "WizardHatDuringAnniversary", "BurningBlock", "MechSummonDuringEverything", "MechdusaSummonNotDuringEverything", "PrefixArmorPenetration", "PrefixTagDamage", "SetBonusSinglePiece", and "JourneyResearchTeammate".
+  * The "SetBonus" tooltip has changed.
+It now automatically displays partial sets and adjusts the color to indicate if the set is complete.
+  * The "SetBonusSinglePiece" tooltip shows the set bonus that would be applied if the unequipped equipment were equipped.

 ## Renamed, Moved, or Removed Members